aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ﻿---
-title: Use DocumentBuilder to Insert Document Elements
+title: Use DocumentBuilder to Insert Document Elements in C++
+articleTitle: Use DocumentBuilder to Insert Document Elements
+linktitle: Use DocumentBuilder to Insert Document Elements
 type: docs
 weight: 80
 url: /cpp/use-documentbuilder-to-insert-document-elements/